AndreFilip/CrudWebApplicationExample/README.md

 # CrudWebApplicationExample

--This is the backend implementation of Public Soft Coding Project and is written by Spring Framework.
+-This is the backend implementation of Public Soft Coding Project and was written in Spring Framework.

 -download the project, extract the files and import it into an IDE (Eclipse or Spring Tool Suite preferably) as an existing Maven project